xwmx/nb/README.md

 ##### Local Notebooks

 `nb` also supports creating and working with local notebooks.
-Local notebooks are simply notebooks that are anywhere on the system outside of `NB_DIR`.
+Local notebooks are notebooks that are anywhere on the system outside of `NB_DIR`.
 When `nb` runs within a local notebook, the local notebook is set as the current notebook: